Sadighi 8th Annual Lecture (Sadighi Research Fund)

 About Mehrdad Vahabi

-Mehrdad Vahabi is Associate Professor at the University of Paris VIII.
+Mehrdad Vahabi is Professor at the University of Paris VIII.
 His interests include the political economy of development and conflict, institutional economics and comparative economics.
 He is the author of The Political Economy of Destructive Power (Edward Elgar, 2004), The Political Economy of Predation: Manhunting and the Economics of Escape (Cambridge University Press, 2016).
 He published in many peer journals including American Journal of Economics and Sociology, Cambridge Journal of Economics, Economic Modelling, Journal of Institutional and Theoretical Economics, Public Choice, Comparative Studies of South Asia, Africa, and the Middle East, and Canadian Journal of Development Studies.